The Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies

-The Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies is the largest LGBTQ-specific archival repository in the upper Midwest.
+The Jean-Nickolaus Tretter Collection is the largest archival repository of LGBTQ history in the Midwest.

-The Tretter Collection holds approximately 3,500 linear feet of material—including books, periodicals, grey literature, personal and organizational records, zines and pamphlets, artifacts and ephemera, and audiovisual materials.
+The Tretter Collection holds approximately 3,500 linear feet of material—including books, periodicals, personal and organizational records, zines and pamphlets, artifacts and ephemera, and audiovisual materials.

-The collection is national and international in scope (featuring materials in approximately 58 languages), but is especially strong in materials documenting the history of LGBTQ people, organizations, and communities in the Upper Midwest, especially the Twin Cities area.
+The collection is national and international in scope (featuring materials in approximately 60 languages), but is especially strong in materials documenting the history of LGBTQ people, organizations, and communities in the Twin Cities, Minnesota, and across the broader Midwest.

-The Tretter also serves as a center for LGBT and queer ideas, hosting panel discussions, community conversations, and other events designed to support critical inquiry into LGBTQ pasts.
+The Tretter also serves as a hub for queer and trans engagement and use of the collection, we co-host the Midwest Queer and Trans Zine Fest and Queer Zine Conference each October and host panel discussions, community conversations, exhibits, zine workshops, and other events designed to support critical inquiry into LGBTQ pasts.

 Collection highlights